New examples of W$^*$ and C$^*$-superrigid groups: Introduction

-All known examples of semidirect product groups that are $W^*$-superrigid arise from generalized Bernoulli actions on finite abelian base groups \cite{IPV10,BV12,Be14}.
+All known examples of semidirect product groups that are $W^*$-superrigid are generalized wreath product groups $A\wr_I G$ for which the base group $A$ is a finite abelian group \cite{IPV10,BV12,Be14}.
 Therefore, it is natural to investigate whether there are other kinds of $W^*$-superrigid semidirect groups beyond these family of examples which could potentially lead to new technological advancements.
 The following class of groups contains the first examples of $W^*$-superrigid groups that are semidirect product groups arising from actions on non-amenable groups.

 {\bf Class $\mathscr {A}$}.
 Let $\G$ be a non-trivial, icc, bi-exact, torsion free, property (T) group.
 Let $n\geq 2$ be an integer and let $\G_1$, $\G_2$, ..., $\G_n$ be isomorphic copies of $\G$.
 For every $1\leq i\leq n$ consider the action $\G \curvearrowright^{\rho^i} \G_i$ by conjugation, i.e.\ $\rho^i_\g (\la)=\g\la \g^{-1}$ for all $\g\in \G, \la\in \G_i$.
 Then let $\G\ca^{\rho} \G_1\ast \G_2\ast ...\ast \G_n$ be the action of $\G$ on the free product group $\G_1 \ast \G_2\ast...\ast \G_n$ induced by the canonical free product automorphism $\rho_\g = \rho^1_\g \ast \rho^2_\g \ast ...\ast \rho^n_\g$ for all $\g\in \G$ and denote by $G= (\G_1\ast \G_2 \ast... \ast \G_n) \rtimes_{\rho} \G$, the corresponding semidirect product.